bienz2/blog/_posts/2025-05-05-github-classroom.md

 make
 ```

-13. Finally, you can add your assignments to GitHub Classroom https://classroom.github.com
+13. Finally, you can add your assignments to [GitHub Classroom](https://classroom.github.com).
 14. Create a new classroom if you do not already have one
 15. Create a new assignment and choose the deadline.
     ![imgfluid](https://raw.githubusercontent.com/bienz2/blog/main/assets/github_classroom/create_assignment.png)